 It can be very easy to fall into the traps of becoming judgemental and expecting what a grieving process should look like.
 This can be especially the case when children are often non-communicative about their emotions and how they feel when they are grieving through the loss of a loved one.
 Our Grief Recovery Center’s counselors propose that you allow any and all feelings without putting a stamp on how anyone in your family should grieve.
 Validate your children’s feelings in a non-judgemental way by helping them explore the way they feel with questions and empathy.

 Children thrive on routines.
 However, when there is a loss in the family, that routine can become disrupted, and your children’s world may turn into chaos as a result.
 During the holidays, a routine is especially essential to uphold as celebration schedules can change or be eliminated completely due to a loss.
 Our experts at the Grief Recovery Center suggests that you maintain a schedule that you’ve had to give your children the stability and structure they need while they are trying to overcome the grief of their loss.

 There may be days you may not feel like you want to be composed, it is okay to show your emotions, but stick to a routine so that your child can know what they can expect.

 What else can you do?

 Ultimately, your goal is to provide a safe place for a child to grief in their own way.
 You want to bring them comfort and a sense of stability in midst of a loss that may be creating confusion and distress.
 Allow your kids to find closure in any way, shape, or form that best suits them.
 If you have several kids, you can expect that every child will grieve in their own special way.
 Allow that without restraints, expectations, or a timeline.
-If you are having trouble in communicating with your children during times of grief, you can contact us at the Grief Recovery Center for more info today.
+If you are having trouble in communicating with your children during times of grief, you can contact us at the Grief Recovery Center in Houston, TX for more info today.